Nolan Jones Preview, Player Props: Rockies vs. Orioles

 Nolan Jones At The Plate

-- Jones has driven in a run in 22 games this year (31.0%), including 13 games with more than one RBI (18.3%).
+- Jones has had an RBI in 22 games this season (30.6%), including 13 multi-RBI outings (18.1%).
 He has also driven in three or more of his team's runs in four contests.

-- He has scored in 42.3% of his games this season, with more than one run scored in 8.5%.
+- He has scored in 30 of 72 games this year, and more than once 6 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.